With their victory over Tottenham on Saturday, Manchester United extended their unbeaten run at Old Trafford to 37 matches in all competitions.

 Jose Mourinho’s side have not been beaten at home since losing the Manchester derby on September 10 last year.
 That run is close to entering its 14 month, but is it really as impressive as Mourinho might have you believe?

-United have triumphed in 26 of those 37 undefeated matches, having scored four goals or more in 10 of those battles.
-Four of those free-scoring performances have come during the seven matches on home soil this season.
-But such solid form is built more on defensive solidity rather than any attacking prowess that United might have developed.
+United have triumphed in 26 of those 37 undefeated matches, and scored four goals or more in 10 of those battles.

 That left Mourinho looking to make up for 14 missing points that he expected upon the release of the fixtures, and United’s record against the rest of the top six, when a point would usually satisfy the manager, was nowhere near close to compensating.